JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

 ## Learning Objectives

 1. Create a Search Plugin to retrieve contract clauses from the search index
-2. Create an ChatCompletionAgent agent
+2. Create a ChatCompletionAgent agent
 3. Wire it up to Chainlit

 ## Prerequisites